Fit as a Mama Bear

 Save The Worms

 This is one I used to do as a kid and my toddler loves it.
-Plus, I’m a huge advocate that kids need to get dirty (read about the benefits of dirt) so this one is right up my alley.
+Plus, I’m a huge advocate that kids need to get dirty (read about the benefits of dirt) so this one is right up my alley (along with my toddler helping get outdoor potted plants ready!).

 Toddler in jeans and a pink shirt playing in fresh dirt